-In this activity, kids will have an opportunity to make changes throughout the experiment to see how various factors affect the movement of the ice cubes.
+In this activity, kids set up experiments with ice and salt to observe how salt affects the movement of ice.
+Kids can make changes throughout the experiment, to see how various factors affect the movement of the ice cubes.

 Ice and salt experiment